Xã Xệ and Lý Toét: Lý Toét

 Ly Toet was "the first sustained fictitious character in any Vietnamese newspaper".
 His omnipresent character can be described as a "country bumpkin".
-"Lý" refers to lý trưởng which means a village mayor while "toét" generally has a negative connotation.
+"Lý" refers to lý trưởng, a village mayor, while "toét" means "hypocrite".
 He is an elderly, skinny, poorly dressed, ugly character.
 His traditional topknot Vietnamese, his moustache, his unshaved whiskers identify him as well as his umbrella.
 He has a daughter, Cô Ba Vành (Miss Three Rings), and a son named Toe who are both minor characters.
-While he likes to curse at "Western man" and his "Western habits", he often makes a fool of himself by his own ignorance and superstition.The character was inspired from seen by Nhất Linh in a cartoon published in a June 1931 issue of Women's Chronicle (Phụ nữ thời đàm).
+While he likes to curse at "Western" [French] men and their "Western habits", he often makes a fool of himself by his own ignorance and superstition.The character was inspired from seen by Nhất Linh in a cartoon published in a June 1931 issue of Women's Chronicle (Phụ nữ thời đàm).
 He first appeared in Phong Hóa on May 26, 1933.

 Xã Xệ

 Xã Xệ or Bác Xã is the "rotund sidekick" of Lý Toét.
 His alliterative moniker means "the Saggy commune Chief."
 He also wears a traditional Áo ngũ thân flowing tunic distinctive of Vietnamese literati of the time without the turban however.
 His single hair sticks out from the back of his bald head in a way reminiscent of the pig's tail.
 He first appeared in a cartoon submitted by one of the paper's reader on March 16, 1934.